Barakael/WingaPlus/TOAST_NOTIFICATIONS_SUMMARY.md

 # Toast Notifications Implementation Summary

 ## Overview
-Beautiful, mobile-friendly toast notifications have been added throughout the WingaPlus application using `react-hot-toast`.
+Beautiful, mobile-friendly toast notifications have been added throughout the WingaPro application using `react-hot-toast`.
 All notifications use the brand color #1973AE for consistency.

 ## Installation
 ```bash